epimetheusgames/OGPC-Season-18/GDScriptRules.md

 ## General Coding Practices

 - If you inherit from a script class always make sure to call its custom _ready/_process function from your _ready/_process function.
+  Yeah I know, I wish the overriden functions would get called too ...
 - Never set properties of a node from a different node, especially player / core objects. (player.velocity = 100 from another script is never allowed.)
 - Each scene should be able to run by itself without causing a runtime exception.
 - Use setters/getters instead of setting/getting a property directly.
-- Instead of reference a node with get_node(), use @export_node_path which will change if the node's name or path is changed.
+- Instead of referencing a node with get_node(), use @export_node_path or just @export var name: TypeInheritsNode which will change if the node's name or path is changed.

 ---

 - Do not commit broken code
-- Do not try and fix merge changes if you are unsure of how (everythings gonna die)
+- Do not try and fix merge conflicts if you are unsure of how (everythings gonna die) (ask someone for help)
 - Never use commands like "rebase", "reset", "revert", "branch -d", without making sure, these can blow away progress easily
 - In general never delete anything unless it is necessary (git wise)